 - 1. Not members.
-The following individuals shall not become or remain a member of a police association if his or her position would likely give rise to a conflict of interest in respect of labour relations matters: - (a) The chief financial officer, however that person is described; - (b) The chief administrative officer, however that person is described; - (c) The chief human resources executive, however that person is described; and - (d) The general counsel, however that person is described. - 2.
-Terms and conditions of employment.
-The Board will establish written terms and conditions of employment with any member captured in paragraph 1.
-The Board will consult with the Chief of Police with respect to establishing terms and conditions of employment.
+The following individuals shall not become or remain a member of a police association if his or her position would likely give rise to a conflict of interest in engaging or assisting with collective bargaining: - (a) The chief financial officer, however that person is described; - (b) The chief administrative officer, however that person is described;

+- (c) The chief human resources executive, however that person is described; and - (d) The general counsel, however that person is described. - 2.
+Ex officio assistance with collective bargaining.
+The individuals in positions (a) to (c) shall, by virtue of their office, assist the Board in collective bargaining and shall serve as members of the Board's bargaining committee.